 This project is the top layer to my webserver.
-It features a reverse proxy that routes all the request via an auth request to the expected projects, a backend that handles the auth requests and a small UI for a small overview and a login screen.
+It features a reverse proxy that routes all the requests via an auth request to the expected projects, a backend that handles the auth requests and a small UI for a small overview and a login screen.

 n